 In June 2017 the District entered into a memorandum of understanding with the Oldham County Fiscal Court ("Fiscal Court") for the lease of certain radio equipment which was purchased by the Fiscal Court in bulk on behalf of other Oldham County agencies to obtain favorable pricing.
-The radio equipment was received by the District in June 2017; however, they have not been placed into service yet due to certain radio infrastructure upgrades being completed by Oldham County Dispatch.
-It is expected that such radio equipment will be placed into service during the fiscal year ending June 30, 2018.
-As of June 30, 2017 the principal balance owed on the lease obligation was \$174,152, which will become due on November 1, 2018.
+The radio equipment was received by the District in June 2017; however, they were not placed into service until September 2018 due to certain radio infrastructure upgrades being completed by Oldham County Dispatch.
+As of June 30, 2018 the principal balance owed on the lease obligation was \$174,153, which was paid prior to its maturity on November 1, 2018.
 No interest is imputed on this lease obligation due to such amounts not being material.

-In March 2014 the District entered into an agreement with Republic First National to provide financing for the construction of a second fire station on Ash Avenue in Shelby County.
-Republic First National will provide financing up to \$1,600,000 (which would require a 30% down payment or \$1,120,000 in net borrowings) on a 15year note with interest of 3.915%.
-The loan agreement provides for annual payments of \$99,395 (includes principal and interest) commencing December 2014 and annually thereafter through December 20, 2028.
-The District made no draws on the loan during the current fiscal year and retired principal and previously accrued interest totaling \$99,395.
-As of June 30, 2017 the principal balance owed on the note payable was \$911,603 and \$25,823 was available for borrowing.
+In March 2014 the District entered into an agreement with Kansas State Bank to provide financing for the construction of a second fire station on Ash Avenue in Shelby County.
+Kansas State Bank will provide financing up to \$1,600,000 (which would require a 30% down payment or \$1,120,000 in net borrowings) on a 15-year note with interest of 3.915%.
+The loan agreement provides for annual payments of \$99,395 (includes principal and interest) commencing December 2014 and annually thereafter through December 2028.
+The District made a final draw on the loan during the prior fiscal year of \$25,822 (associated with final retainage paid to the general contractor from contractual requirements) and retired principal and previously accrued interest totaling \$99,395.
+As of June 30, 2018 the principal balance owed on the note payable was \$860,599 and no amounts were available for further borrowing.